philburrrt/substrata-docs/docs/contributing/how-to-contribute.md

 # Editing Documentation

 Substrata community documentation is hosted on a public Github repo that is actively maintained.
 Any may add, remove or modify copy in the documentation, which is found in the [docs](https://github.com/philburrrt/substrata-docs/tree/main/docs) folder.
-If the change is urgent, go to [discord](https://discord.gg/hzyYZEcU) and notify someone so and admin of the repo can prioritize the pull requeest
+If the change is urgent, go to [discord](https://discord.gg/hzyYZEcU) and notify someone so an admin of the repo can prioritize the pull request

 ## How to edit docs through Github (for noobs)